lscholte/MarbleSphereSimulation/README.md

 # MarbleSphereSimulation
-A real-time simulation of a marble rolling inside a bowl (represented as a wireframe sphere) with OpenGL
+A real-time simulation of a marble rolling inside a bowl (represented as a wireframe sphere) with OpenGL.
+This simulation has 4 generalized coordinates with 2 degrees of freedom.

 # How to Build and Run
 First clone the repository.
 Remember to add the recursive option as there is a submodule that must also be cloned.